April Consumer Credit

 Key Factors

-• Consumer credit increased at a seasonally adjusted annual rate of 2.2 percent in October.
+• Consumer credit increased at a seasonally adjusted annual rate of 4.8 percent in April.
+Revolving credit increased at an annual rate of 10.4 percent, while nonrevolving credit increased at an annual rate of 2.9 percent.

 Big Picture